Adaptive Limiting.

 High

-The limiter is free to intelligently attenuate where it best sees fit, preserving a clean sound, targeting peaks with precision and preserving the integrity of your audio with no unwanted artefacts or audible pumping.
+The limiter is free to attenuate where it best sees fit, preserving a clean sound, targeting peaks with precision and preserving the integrity of your audio with no unwanted artefacts or audible pumping.

 TEMPORAL CONTROLS